dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 in Excel is listed in the left panel.
 Find the command you need and hover your

-mouse over it, and you see its secret command name in the tooltip (it’s the part in
+mouse over it, and you see its secret command name in the tooltip (it's the part in

 parentheses).
 Figure 15-10 shows an example.